jtangelder/facebook/README.md

-Automatic your facebooking!
-Just run in the console :-)
+Automate your Facebooking!
+Just run these scripts in your browser's javascript console :-)

+Features:

+* Überliker (like_all.js)
+* Autopoker (pokeback.js)